Latino advocacy group wants federal investigation of Texas AG over home searches tied to voter fraud probe - KESQ

 “I don’t do anything illegal.
 I follow the rules of the elections office, and I have never done anything illegal as, as far as voter registration or mail by ballot or any of the things that they’re looking for,” she said.
 “I don’t know who’s doing it.
 And, and I don’t care to know; I’m not associated with them.
 I’m not guilty of it, but I’m being harassed.
 I’m sick.”

-In the letter to the federal government, LULAC argued the recent raids were a reflection of a broader pattern of voter intimidation in Latino and Black communities.
+In the letter to the federal government, LULAC argued the recent raids reflected a broader pattern of voter intimidation in Latino and Black communities.

 “Attorney General Paxton’s actions are not isolated incidents but are part of a concerted effort to suppress the growing political power of minority communities in Texas,” the letter stated.
 “These actions are reminiscent of past attempts to intimidate and disenfranchise voters through fear and coercion.”